flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 ### the Dijkstra algorithm

-the Dijkstra algorithm is a graph browsing algorithm that allows to find the shortest path from a given node to all other nodes in the graph (more accurately, to all the nodes reachable from the given node, of course)
+the Dijkstra algorithm is a **graph browsing** algorithm ,that allows to find the shortest path **from a given** node **to all other** nodes in the graph (i.e. all the ones that are reachable, of course)
 it is based on the idea of maintaining a ***priority queue*** of nodes to visit;
-each node in the queue has a priority that amounts to its shortest distance from the starting node;
+each node in the queue will have a priority that amounts to its **shortest distance from** the starting node:

 ```{admonition} Dijkstra's algorithm
 :class: important